cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

   a request will be sent to the server and when the process is complete a polygon will be created.
   If you are not satisfied with the result, you can set additional points or remove points.
-  To delete a point, hover over the point you want to delete, if the point can be deleted, it will enlarge and the cursor will turn into a cross, left-click on the point.
+  To delete a point, hover over the point you want to delete, if the point can be deleted, it will enlarge and the cursor will turn into a cross, then left-click on the point.
   If you want to postpone the request and create a few more points, hold down `Ctrl` and continue, the request will be sent after the key is released.